Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

-Under Network Tags, click Add Item and add the network tags to match the tags for the firewall rules.
+Under Network Tags, click Add item and add the network tags to match the tags for the firewall rules.

 Figure: Configure Network Tags